ZerothAngel/FtDScripts/control/README.md

   * subcontrol &mdash; Depth and pitch/roll control using hydrofoils.
   * threedofpump &mdash; Pump control for altitude/pitch/roll.

+## 4 Degrees of Freedom ##

+  * airplane &mdash; Uses standard ship controls for yaw/pitch/roll/throttle for airplane flight.
+Technically 3DoF as only altitude, heading, and throttle can be directly modified.
+Altitude & heading parameters are converted to the necessary yaw/pitch/roll control outputs to achieve them.

 ## 6 Degrees of Freedom ##

   * sixdof &mdash; Altitude/yaw/pitch/roll/longitudinal/lateral control using jets and/or spinners.